Lodomer: Ladislaus' opponent

 Lodomer persuaded Ladislaus to convene a general assembly in the early summer of 1286 in order to reconciliation between the king and the powerful Kőszegi family, who plundered villages and regions in Transdanubia in recent years.
 There Ladislaus provided one-year grace period to the Kőszegis and their familiares.
 In September 1286, the king managed a self-coup, expelling members of the Kőszegi–Borsa baronial group from the royal council.
 Neglecting the Kőszegis' rival, the Aba clan, Ladislaus IV appointed his own loyal soldiers and lesser nobles to the high positions.
 As regards Lodomer, he finally finished the intent of reconciliation, when Ladislaus imprisoned his wife and granted all her revenues to his Cuman mistress, Aydua.
-At the command of Pope Honorius IV, Lodomer intended to declare a crusade against the Hungarian king and his Cuman subjects, but the pope's death in April 1287 prevented this goal.
+At the command of Pope Honorius IV, Lodomer intended to declare a crusade against the Hungarian king and his Cuman subjects, and Honorius also intended to send letters to the neighboring monarchs to support the archbishop in that effort.
+However, the pope's death in April 1287 prevented this goal.
 When Ladislaus left Buda to prepare a military campaign against the Kőszegi–Borsa league, Lodomer liberated Queen Isabella from her captivity at Rabbits' Island in September 1287.
 After that the queen moved to Esztergom and established her own court there under the protection of Lodomer and his troops.
-Then the archbishop summoned the prelates, the barons, and the noblemen to an assembly in Buda in November 1287 and excommunicated Ladislaus.
+Then the archbishop summoned the prelates, the barons, and the noblemen to an assembly in Buda in November 1287 (called universitas) and excommunicated Ladislaus.
 Lodomer here also entrusted Peter Monoszló to recover the arbitrarily confiscated queenly estates surrounding Beszterce (present-day Bistrița, Romania) from the town's magistrate.
+Supported by the cardinals, Lodomer appealed to such a parliament to gain legitimacy for measures against Ladislaus IV.

 In response, the infuriated king stated that "beginning with the archbishop of Esztergom and his suffragans, I shall exterminate the whole lot right up to Rome with the aid of Tartar swords", according to Lodomer's highly dubious report.
 The barons captured Ladislaus in the Szepesség in January 1288.
 Although his partisans soon liberated him, he, similarly to the "legendary Proteus", as Lodomer described him in his letter, acquiesced in concluding an agreement with the archbishop in March 1288.
+The king granted a right to collect customs duties to the cathedral chapter of Esztergom.
 Lodomer absolved Ladislaus on condition that the king would live in accordance with Christian morals.
+The monarch promised not to seek contact with the Tatars (Mongols), not to appoint non-Christians to office, and to distance himself from the group of lords whom Lodomer called "disgraceful Catholics" (e.g. Makján Aba and Mojs Ákos).
+The king also promised to take back his wife, Isabella.
 However, Ladislaus broke his promise in the next month, when imprisoned opponent lords in Buda.
-He also abducted his sister, Elizabeth, prioress of the Dominican Monastery of the Blessed Virgin on Rabbits' Island, and gave her in marriage to a Czech aristocrat, Zavis of Falkenstein.
+He also abducted his sister, Elizabeth, prioress of the Dominican Monastery of the Blessed Virgin on Rabbits' Island, and gave her in marriage to a Czech aristocrat, Záviš of Falkenstein.
 According to Archbishop Lodomer, Ladislaus even stated, "If I had 15 or more sisters in as many cloistered communities as you like, I would snatch them from there to marry them off licitly or illicitly; in order to procure through them a kin-group who will support me by all their power in the fulfillment of my will".